What is the difference between a bench trial and a jury trial?

 The drawback to a bench trial is that there is only one decision-maker.
 There is a reason for the saying “two heads are better than one.”
 It is often wise to have multiple decision-makers so that the final decision is a consensus – bench trials do not offer that.

 In a jury trial, a jury is made up of members of the community.
-It is so important a concept in the United States that it was included in the Constitution.
-The Founding Fathers felt it was better for a person charged with a crime to have his or her guilt decided by a group of peers and not a representative of a government they were reluctant to trust.
-So, giving up your right to a jury trial is a big deal and should only be done with great care and with proper consultation.
-This is why if you do decide to have a Bench Trial the court will ask you a series of questions to determine if you are giving up your right to a jury trial voluntarily.
+The concept of a jury trial is so essential that it is included in the U.S. Constitution.
+The Founding Fathers felt it was better for a person charged with a crime to have a group of their peers and not a government representative decide that person’s fate.
+So, giving up your right to a jury trial is a big deal and should only be done with great care and proper consultation.
+If you decide to have a Bench Trial, the court will ask you a series of questions to determine if you are giving up your right to a jury trial voluntarily.

-The drawbacks to jury trials are that they are time-consuming and expensive and jurors may not always follow the law, instead of rendering verdicts based on emotions.
+The drawbacks to jury trials are that they are time-consuming and expensive, and jurors may not always follow the law.
+In tragic, publicity, and sensitive cases, juries can sometimes render verdicts based on emotions.

 Consult a Michigan Criminal Defense Attorney

 Choosing a bench or jury trial is just one of many decisions a person dealing with a criminal charge must make.
-It is important that you speak to a criminal defense attorney that specializes in litigation and trials that can discuss your situation with you and advise you of the steps you should take to resolve the matter in the best possible way.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of courtroom and trial experience in the Federal, Wayne, Oakland, and Macomb court, as well as statewide.
+It would be best if you speak to a criminal defense attorney specializing in litigation and trials that can discuss your situation with you and advise you of the steps you should take to resolve the matter in the best possible way.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of courtroom and trial experience in Wayne, Oakland, and Macomb courts, federal courts, and various courts statewide.